ExoSpaceLabs/CCSDSPack/README.md

 | -DENABLE_DECODER=ON        | build decoder executable that decodes a binary file containing ccsds packets |
 | -DENABLE_VALIDATOR=ON      | build validator executable that validates packets.                           |

-*Used when compiling library for baremetal, refer to [cross-compilation](docs/CROSSCOMPILE.md) for usage.
+*Used when compiling library for baremetal, refer to the [Cross-Build Guide](docs/CROSSBUILD.md) for usage.

 see executable enabler example usage during cmake setup below.